|

 concerned with here.

-The vinification is a technique called "Carbonic Maceration."
-The region
+The classic vinification is a technique called "Carbonic Maceration."

-has insisted on hand-harvested fruit, but will, for the first time, allow mechanical
+has insisted on hand-harvested fruit, but allowed mechanical

 picking with the 2000 harvest.
 The idea is to keep the fruit intact as much as